lketzer/platypos/README.md

 * **examples**: Two example notebooks which show how to use `playpos`.  <br>
 		Evolve the four young V1298 Tau planets as shown in *X-ray irradiation and evaporation of the four young planets around V1298 Tau* (Poppenhaeger, 		  Ketzer, Mallon 2020)<sup>[11](#Poppenhaeger-et-al-20)</sup> <br>
-		NOTE: for the V1298Tau notebook, you also need the package `multi_track`.
+		NOTE: for the V1298Tau notebook, you also need the package `multitrack`.

 ## References: